altifuse/message-crypto/README.md

 ## Check it out!

 A test deploy is currently available at [Heroku](https://boiling-savannah-18733.herokuapp.com).
+It may take a while to load at first; don't worry, this is because the free tier of Heroku puts all apps to sleep after 30 minutes of inactivity.

 ## How to use?